newrelic/newrelic-flutter-agent/README.md

 * Capture interactions and the sequence in which they were created
 * Pass user information to New Relic to track user sessions
 * Screen tracking via NavigationObserver
-* Capture print statement as CustomEvents
+* Capture print and debug print statement as CustomEvents

 ## Current Support: